 • “Riding Bareback: Imagining American Sexuality, Gender, and Race through Rodeo”

 • “Feast, Fast, and Flesh: the Violence of Hunger in Colonial New England and New France”

 • “Afro-Diasporic Solidarities: Dr. Ana Livia Cordero’s Movements in the Caribbean, Ghana, and the United States, 1931-1992″

 • “The Disappearing Bridge: A Literary History of the United States and Czechoslovakia, 1947-1919″

 • “Beyond Broken Glass: Looking at the South Bronx in Ruin”

-The true character of our Program, however, cannot be conveyed in this brief introductory message.
-It lives and evolves in the work of our students and faculty.
-I encourage you to explore the new website and learn more about the groundbreaking projects that have been launched from our program in the past, and that will continue to shape American Studies in the future.
+Although we are the oldest American Studies program in the country, our true character is defined not by fixed tradition but by the continually evolving work of our students and faculty.
+We encourage you to explore this website and learn more about the groundbreaking work that has been launched from this program in the past, and that will continue to shape American Studies in the future.